Usha-Mounika/Samsung_PD/README.md

 <details>
 <summary>PDN and routing</summary>
 <br>
-If we want to retain the configurations from the last openlane job, we need to use prep -design -tag.
-If we want to create a fresh run with new configurations but without changing the tag name, we need to use prep -design -tag -overwrite.
+If we want to retain the configurations from the last openlane job, we need to use ```prep -design -tag```.
+If we want to create a fresh run with new configurations but without changing the tag name, we need to use ```prep -design -tag -overwrite```.
 ```
 cd work/tools/openlane_working_dir/openlane
 ./flow.tcl -interactive